-Failover V1 is the original IRIX failover mechanism.
-Failover V1 can be used with SGI TP9100, SGI TP9300, SGI TP9400, SGI TP9500, and SGI TP9700 RAID devices.
+Failover version 1 is the original IRIX failover mechanism.
+Failover version 1 can be used with CHALLENGE RAID, Origin Fibre Channel RAID, SGI TP9100, SGI TP9300, SGI TP9400 and SGI TP9500.
 It can also be used with third party storage by defining the path entries for the storage device in the failover.conf file.

-When using failover V1, you can manually specify failover groups with the failover.conf file.
-See the failover(7M) man page for information on the failover.conf file, as well as additional information on failover V1.
+When using failover version 1, you can manually specify failover groups with the failover.conf file.
+See the failover(7M) man page for information on the failover.conf file, as well as additional information on failover version 1.

-XVM uses failover V1 when either of the following conditions is met:
+XVM uses failover version 1 when either of the following conditions is met:

-- The SGI RAID device that contains the XVM physvol is not set to Automatic Volume Transfer (AVT) mode - A failover.conf file has been defined (even if you have defined a failover2.conf file as well) - The operating system supports Failover V1, as indicated in "Selecting a Failover Version" on page 108.
-If the operating system does not support Failover V1, it will always use Failover V2 whether there is a failover.conf file or not.
+- The SGI RAID device that contains the XVM physvol is not set to Automatic Volume Transfer (AVT) mode - A failover.conf file has been defined (even if you have defined a failover2.conf file as well)

-It is not necessary to define a failover.conf file in order to use failover V1.
+It is not necessary to define a failover.conf file in order to use failover version 1.

-Failover V1 is the version of failover supported by the XLV logical volume manager.
-If you are upgrading from XLV to XVM, you must replace the failover.conf file with a failover2.conf file if you choose to use failover V2, as described in "The failover2.conf File" on page 111.
+Failover version 1 is the version of failover supported by the XLV logical volume manager.
+If you are upgrading from XLV to XVM, you must replace the failover.conf file with a failover2.conf file if you choose to use XVM multi-host failover, as described in "The failover2.conf File" on page 104.